QuantGen/BEDMatrix/cran-comments.md

 ## Resubmission

-This is a resubmission.
+This is the second resubmission.

+I received feedback asking whether PED is an acronym.
+It is not, but a well established file format in the genetics community, especially in human genetics.

 In this version I have:
+- Added "(PLINK)" in the title to give better context.
+- Added a link to the PLINK website in the Description.

+In the previous resubmission I have:
 - Fixed the mis-use of the LICENSE file by removing the MIT license text and replacing it with `YEAR` and `COPYRIGHT` fields.
 - Changed the Description field to not start with "This package".